knpuniversity/javascript/knpu/ep1-basics/js-rendering-fosjsroutingbundle.md

 Check the install process.
 Ding!

 Now, head to `RepLogController`.
-In order to expose make this route available to that `Routing` JavaScript variable, we need to add `options={"expose" = true}`.
+In order to make this route available to that `Routing` JavaScript variable, we need to add `options={"expose" = true}`.

 Back in `RepLogApp`, remember that this library gives us a *global* `Routing` object.
 And of course, inside of our self-executing function, we *do* have access to global variables.
-But as a best practice, we prefer to pass ourselves any global variables that we end up using.
+But as a best practice, we prefer to *pass* ourselves any global variables that we end up using.
 So at the bottom, pass in the global `Routing` object, and then add `Routing` as an argument on top.